 Evolving the traditional means for underwriting and embracing a technological, data-driven approach for greater granularity.
 Examine how to position actuaries and data scientists to optimize underwriting activities.
 Opportunities for predictive and prescriptive analytics to better improve efficiency and effectiveness of underwriting operations.Speaking

 Can reinsurance leverage the power of collaboration?
-Discussing the trends and opportunities for carriers to equip themselves with insights from external conditions.
-Evaluating the role of data analytics leaders in fostering collaboration, competition and communication in order to bolster business outcomes.
-Examining the impact of cross-business partnerships and talent inclusion on the bottom-line.Speaking
+Discussing the opportunities for carriers to equip themselves with insights from external conditions.
+Presenting the role of data analytics in fostering collaboration and communication without compromising confidentiality in order to bolster business outcomes.
+Discussing the potential impact of cross-business partnerships and talent inclusion on the bottom-line.Speaking

 Discussion Group Session 1